Westminster-Astronomical-Society/resources_for_astronomers/resources_for_astronomers/CDS.md

 - **SIMBAD:** Database for the identification of astronomical objects, measurements and bibliographic references.

-- **Vizier:** Reference collection of astronomical catalogues and tables.
+- **Vizier:** Reference collection of astronomical catalogs and tables.

-- **Aladin:** Interactive sky atlas for visualization and analysis of astronomical images, catalogues, and related data.
+- **Aladin:** Interactive sky atlas for visualization and analysis of astronomical images, catalogs, and related data.

-- **X-match:** Tool to efficiently cross-identify sources between very large catalogues.
+- **X-match:** Tool to efficiently cross-identify sources between very large catalogs.

 CDS data can be accessed through the web interface at [https://cds.unistra.fr](https://cds.unistra.fr), FTP, TAP interface, or through third party applications and APIs.